molmod/openmm-tutorial-msbs/setup_interactive_session_on_VSC.md

     - Time = 4 (hours)    (be aware that the session will finish after the requested time without warning and you may lose progress)
     - nodes = 1
     - cores = 2

     The remaining settings do not need changing.

 12. Click start session and a new screen will appear showing you whether you are in the queue or whether the session is about to start ('Your session is currently starting...
 Please be patient as this process can take a few minutes.').

 13. After some time a button will appear saying 'Connect to Jupyter', click it.
-A jupyter environment should open in a new tab.
+A Jupyter environment should open in a new tab.

 14. On the right side of the page, there is a tab saying 'New', click it and select the environment that you created earlier (by default, this was openmm).